 The little girl stands on a small pedestal next to her mother.
 Her features are more realistic than that of her mother, she has the large cheeks of a child, and her hair is short and flat.
 On her head, vertically placed, is a small diadem with three pendants, and she wears a bead necklace and bracelets.
 She wears a long tunic which reaches down to her feet.
 Her left hand touches her mother’s veil, while in her right, she holds vine of grapes.
 Some Palmyran funerary reliefs feature the deceased accompanied by either a small feminine or masculine figure which often represents members of the same family (a wife, the child, brothers or sisters).
 The children (girl or boy) are either sculpted in the arms or behind the shoulders of the principal figure.

 The female figure on this relief is most certainly the matriarch of the family.
 The woman’s importance is evidenced by the presence of a little girl – a symbol of education, and the two keys of a house – a symbol that she is the keeper.
-Burial architecture in Palmyra is well known and is characterised by three particular types of monuments: tomb-houses; towers, a typical Syrian funerary burial construction; and hypogea (or underground tombs) which are most common and from which this sculpture probably originates from.
+Burial architecture in Palmyra is well known and is characterized by three particular types of monuments: tomb-houses; towers, a typical Syrian funerary burial construction; and hypogea (or underground tombs) which are most common and from which this sculpture probably originates from.
 These forms of architecture house individual burial places, often by family groups, in loculi, (holes dug to receive the deceased) which are disposed horizontally and vertically along the walls of the tomb.
 Slabs decorated in relief such as this sealed the tomb of each locolus.
-Although considered as idealised, these can be considered as portraits of the deceased and the inscription a genealogical one.
+Although considered as idealized, these can be considered as portraits of the deceased and the inscription a genealogical one.
 Stylistically, this sculpture could be attributed to the beginning of the second group of Palmyran sculpture, Circa 2nd century A.D.

 Litterature on the Palmyran period and its particular style is vast – as an introduction, one may consult: